suleakturk/React-app-with-dockerfile/CONTRIBUTING.md

 ## How to Contribute
 If you would like to contribute to this project, you can follow the steps below:

-**Fork the repository** - You can fork the project to your account by clicking on the "Fork" button in the top left corner of the project.
+**1. Fork the repository** - You can fork the project to your account by clicking on the "Fork" button in the top left corner of the project.

-**Make your changes**- Download the project files and make your changes.
+**2. Make your changes**- Download the project files and make your changes.
 When making your changes, make sure to follow these guidelines:

 >Your code should be readable and understandable.
 >Your code should have clear documentation.
 >Your code should be compatible with the existing codebase.

-**Submit a pull request** - After you have made your changes, follow these steps to submit a pull request:
+**3. Submit a pull request** - After you have made your changes, follow these steps to submit a pull request:

 - Make your changes in a branch against the main branch of the repository you forked.
 - Create a pull request in the branch where you made your changes.